-The Warwick Classics Network is developing an ambitious project for Coventry City of Culture 2021.
-Our aim is to make the schools of Coventry the most culturally enriched in the country, offering equal opportunities to all pupils irrespective of background, with the goal of involving every school in Coventry in this ambitious creative project for 2020-2021.
-We currently have over 30 Coventry schools signed up for the project.
+The Warwick Classics Network has developed an ambitious project for Coventry City of Culture 2021.
+Our aim is to make the schools of Coventry the most culturally enriched in the country, offering equal opportunities to all pupils irrespective of background, with the goal of involving every school in Coventry in this ambitious creative project.
+We currently have over 40 Coventry schools signed up for the project.

 Coventry has a unique heritage of cultural diversity and a rich present diversity of cultures, with over 100 languages spoken.
 But 18.5% of Coventry’s residents are living in the 10% most deprived wards in England, with significant social, economic and health inequalities between the wards across the city, and low levels of participation in arts activities with a lack of co-ordinated cultural programming across the city.

 Here at the University of Warwick we want to take the opportunity afforded by Coventry City of Culture 2021/2022 to help tackle inequalities in the city through cultural programming and engagement.
 Our aim is to use Coventry’s heritage assets – such as the Herbert Art Gallery and Museum and Lunt Roman Fort - to help bring a wider range of subjects to the schools of Coventry, providing enrichment and cultural capital centred on Coventry’s unique ancient Roman past – the very beginnings of Coventry’s history and cultural diversity.
 Coventry is blessed with the Herbert Art Gallery and Museum, with a unique archaeological site at Lunt Roman Fort in Baginton, and extensive Roman artefacts also housed at the Warwickshire Museum in Warwick.
 We are planning to work with each of these institutions on this project to bring Coventry’s ancient world to life for the school children of Coventry and wider Warwickshire.
 We will also be working alongside the Warwick Manufacturing Group in the creation of a unique suite of resources based on Coventry's Roman artefacts.